awsdocs/aws-systems-manager-user-guide/doc_source/sysman-proxy-with-ssm-agent-al-python-requests.md

-# Upgrade the Python requests module on Amazon Linux instances that use a proxy server<a name="sysman-proxy-with-ssm-agent-al-python-requests"></a>
+# Upgrading the Python requests module on Amazon Linux instances that use a proxy server<a name="sysman-proxy-with-ssm-agent-al-python-requests"></a>

 To patch an instance that is using a proxy and that was created from an Amazon Linux AMI, Patch Manager, a capability of AWS Systems Manager, requires a recent version of the Python `requests` module to be installed on the instance\.
 We recommend always upgrading to the most recently released version\.